Best Rat Bait: Top 5 Baits To End Rat Problems

 How To Use Rat Bait

-Using rat bait is going to vary depending on the form of bait which you’re using.
-It’s always best to use bait in conjunction with a rat or mouse trap.
+Using rat bait is going to vary depending on the form of bait that you’re using.
+It’s always best to use bait in conjunction with a rat or mousetrap.
 That way, you don’t end up with decomposing rats in unusual places!

 Before you can trap them, you’ll need to familiarize your local rodents with where the food can be found.
 I recommend setting up but not activating the trap for a period of time first.
 Bait it, but don’t set it to go off when entered.
 You may also wish to place bait just outside the trap entrance to draw them in.